Facebook Reaction : Risks and Opportunities for Brands

 New: Follow the evolution of your competitors and identify good practices every week on social networks!

-New: Follow the evolution of your competitors and identify good practices every week on social networks!4.5 (90%) 4 votes December is coming, NukeSuite news too!
+December is coming, NukeSuite news too!
 This month, it’s NukeSuite Insights – a social media content analytics tool – that we are celebrating.
-Discover now our latest update: new design for our benchmark and automated reports directly in your mailboxes […] Read More
+Discover now our latest update: new design for our benchmark and automated reports directly in your mailboxes every week.
+Enjoy it now on NukeSuite Insights.
+Compare your positioning to that of your main competitors Once you […] Read More

 “I give all the keys to our points of sale to improve their reach locally” Mahamadou Cissé – Community Manager, O’Tacos

-“I give all the keys to our points of sale to improve their reach locally” Mahamadou Cissé – Community Manager, O’Tacos4.5 (90%) 2 votes The O’Tacos french franchise is a food brand recurrently present in our “Top 50 Brand Publications of the Month” or Top 10 Brand Post posts published weekly on Webmarketing & Com. […] Read More
+The O’Tacos french franchise is a food brand recurrently present in our “Top 50 Brand Publications of the Month” or Top 10 Brand Post posts published weekly on Webmarketing & Com.
+Mahamadou Cissé, the Community Manager of O’Tacos kindly agreed to answer our questions to describe the winning strategy of the brand on social networks. […] Read More

-New: Discover and reuse all the posts of your team from NukeSuite!4 (80%) 1 vote Trick or Treat?
+Trick or Treat?
 In this Halloween period, we’re offering you a new feature on NukeSuite.
-Our latest version uploaded this week allows you to view – in a dedicated tab – all publications of your pages, their statistics […] Read More
+Our latest version uploaded this week allows you to view – in a dedicated tab – all publications of your pages, their statistics and allows you to reuse in one click.
+Enjoy it right now on NukeSuite. […] Read More